Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding: Discussion

 \subsection{Quantitative Estimation}

-With aggressive undersampling, LLR requires stronger regularization to suppress noise, which introduces systematic bias and produces overly smooth maps (Fig.~\ref{fig:quant_t1t2_ex}, rightmost column).
+With aggressive undersampling, LLR requires stronger regularization to suppress noise, which introduces systematic bias and produces overly smooth maps (Figure~\ref{fig:quant_t1t2_ex}, rightmost column).
 This is most evident at tissue boundaries, where the low-rank assumption does not hold.
-Although we shift patches during LLR reconstruction to reduce blocking artifacts, the patch-based constraint still couples signals from different tissue types, leading to biased values at boundaries (e.g., elevated tissue values for WM and reduced values for GM or CSF).
+Although we jitter patch locations across iterations during LLR reconstruction to reduce blocking artifacts, the patch-based constraint still couples signals from different tissue types, leading to biased values at boundaries (e.g., elevated tissue values for WM and reduced values for GM or CSF).

 Our learned prior mitigates this effect by replacing patch-based low-rank constraints with a UNet denoiser.
 Unlike LLR, the UNet produces voxel-wise predictions informed by convolutional receptive fields, allowing it to incorporate spatial context while preserving local tissue differences.
 In practice, this enables the network to recognize and respect boundaries rather than enforcing a shared representation across them.
 Residual averaging effects remain, especially at shorter scan durations, but they are substantially smaller.
 The 3D model further reduces this bias by leveraging volumetric context.
-Most of the remaining error appears in CSF, which is expected since this particular MRF sequence is primarily designed to optimize sensitivity for WM and GM rather than CSF \cite{cao2022optimized}.
+Most of the remaining error appears in CSF, which is expected since this particular MRF sequence is primarily designed to optimize sensitivity for WM/GM~\cite{cao2022optimized}.

-Although our training objective is not explicitly designed to optimize tissue quantification, but rather to improve subspace coefficient reconstruction, Table.~\ref{tab:quant_accuracy} shows that our method improves quantitative performance, highlighting the benefit of the learned prior.
-Future work could integrate quantitative parameter estimation directly into the pipeline and jointly optimize for estimation accuracy~\cite{zou2025improved}, or to optimize the learned prior for other downstream applications, such as multi-compartment modeling.
+Although our training objective is not explicitly designed to optimize tissue quantification, but rather to improve subspace coefficient reconstruction, Table~\ref{tab:quant_accuracy} shows that our method improves quantitative performance, highlighting the benefit of the learned prior.
+Future work could integrate quantitative parameter estimation directly into the pipeline and jointly optimize for estimation accuracy, or to optimize the learned prior for other downstream applications, such as multi-compartment modeling.

 Finally, we use $B_1$ maps extracted from dummy group scans to correct $T_2$ bias when performing dictionary fitting.
 However, as scan duration decreases, the overhead from these groups becomes significant.
 Future work could integrate calibration-free methods to estimate $B_1$ maps directly from reconstructed coefficient maps~\cite{gao2023sequence}, reducing scan overhead and improving efficiency.